-It can be shown that $\mathcal{I}^{\rm rot; l, m, \mu, \sigma}_{J, M, K, J', M', K'} \propto C^{J',M'}_{l+1, m-\sigma; J, M}$ \cite{Maslov2024,Maslov_Thesis}, with $C^{J, M}_{j_1, m_1, j_2, m_2}$ the Clebsh-Gordan coefficient (derivation in the Supplementary material \cite{Note1}).
-To realize an \eoet ~transition both $E_1$ ($l=m=0$) and $E_2$ ($l = 1$, $m = 0, \pm 1$) transitions should be allowed between the chosen states simultaneously.
-For light with a well-defined polarization, $\sigma$, this is only possible for the $m = 0$ component of the beam, which carries no OAM (see Table~\ref{SelectionRules}).
-This brings us to a first key finding of our work: The dichroism stemming from the \eoet~term of a paraxial beam should not be associated with HD, as no OAM transfer to the molecule occurs.
-Moreover, this dichroism is present even in the case of a plane-wave and thus is not associated at all to the structure of light or helicity.
+To realize an \eoet ~transition, both $E_1$ ($l=m=0$) and $E_2$ ($l = 1$, $m = 0, \pm 1$) transitions should be allowed between the chosen two states simultaneously.
+According to the $\Delta M$ selection rules (see Table~\ref{SelectionRules}), for light with a well-defined polarization, $\sigma$, this is only possible for the $m = 0$ component of the beam, which carries no OAM.
+This brings us to the first key finding of our work: The dichroism stemming from the \eoet~term of a paraxial beam should not be associated with HD, as no OAM transfer to the molecule occurs.
+Moreover, this dichroism is present even in the case of a plane-wave and thus is not associated at all to the structure of light or its helicity.